Flat-band ratio and quantum metric in the superconductivity of modified Lieb lattices: Results

 These findings are qualitatively in line with the mean-field result $T_C \approx |U| N_f/(4 N_{of})$, which shows that the critical temperature for the order parameters is approximately proportional to the flat-band ratio $N_f/N_{of}$.
-This result has been obtained assuming the uniform pairing condition and isolated flat bands (see appendix~\ref{appendix:MFcritical}).
+This result has been obtained assuming the uniform pairing condition and isolated flat bands (see Supplementary Note 3).
 In the Lieb and connected lattices $N_f/N_{of}=1/2$ and $T_C$ is approximately equal while in the extended Lieb lattice $N_f/N_{of}=2/3$ and $T_C$ is larger.
 However, in the twice-extended Lieb lattice, the flat-band ratio is also $1/2$, but $T_C$ is less than in the Lieb and connected lattices.
+This difference is not present in mean-field results, shown in Supplementary Note 4.
 This shows that the estimate $T_C \approx |U| N_f/(4 N_{of})$ does not capture the full behavior of the critical temperature.

 We note here that this mean-field result is similar to a lower bound for general (uniform pairing condition not assumed) bipartite lattices $|\left<\Delta^B \right>| \geq |U| N_f/(2 N_{of})$, where $|\left<\Delta^B \right>|$ is the average of the order parameters of the larger sublattice at zero temperature~\cite{bouzerar2024}.
 We also confirm that for all of the bipartite lattices studied $|\left<\Delta^B \right>|$ is indeed larger than the lower bound.
 While the lower bound is derived for bipartite lattices with half filled flat bands, we find that even for non-bipartite lattices (the stacked and twice extended two- and three-dimensional Lieb lattices) $|\left<\Delta^B \right>|$ is larger than the lower bound.
-The two-dimensional twice extended and connected Lieb lattices do not even have exactly half-filled flat bands, and still the lower bound holds.
 Furthermore, the largest

-in bipartite lattices is 0.077 (Lieb lattice) and in non-bipartite lattices 0.155 (twice extended three-dimensional Lieb), which shows that the lower bound is close to $|\left<\Delta^B \right>|$.
+in bipartite lattices is 0.077 (Lieb lattice) and in non-bipartite lattices 0.12 (twice extended three-dimensional Lieb), which shows that the lower bound is close to $|\left<\Delta^B \right>|$.